-Through all the championship chatter, though, one interesting question seems to be going unanswered–or even asked: Why isn't Chicago taking heat for their Indian logo and name like the Washington Pigskins do?
-The club is in the spotlight again, after winning the 2010 Stanley Cup, so that famous Blackhawks logo is everywhere right now.
+The Blackhawks lead the championship chatter as 4:1 favorites to win it all, though, one interesting question seems to be going unanswered–or even asked: Why isn’t Chicago taking heat for their Indian logo and name like the Washington Pigskins do?
+The club has been in the spotlight since winning the 2010 Stanley Cup, as they have went on to win two more since then.
+So that famous Blackhawks logo is everywhere right now.
 But they seem to get a pass.
 Is some Native imagery okay?
 Who decides?

 “[Why] isn’t the Indian head logo more often a topic of conversation when it comes to offensive sports imagery?
 Why isn’t the organization in the Stanley Cup Final almost ever asked to justify it,” asks Baffoe.